Introduction to Gold Prospecting in Arizona

 - Best season: Winter and early spring

 Pro Tip: Always be certain you’re on public land in this area—some of the most promising-looking spots are on private property.
+A current claims map or land status app is just as important as your pan here.

 19. Harquahala Mountains, La Paz County